Play Live Radio

 Available On Air Stations

-Federal agency has taken over regulation of controversial oil pipeline in Santa Barbara County
+Federal agency has taken over the regulation of a controversial oil pipeline in Santa Barbara County

 More than140,000 gallons of oil spilled in the May, 2015 Plains All-American pipeline rupture near Refugio State Beach.

-There’s yet another major development this week in the battle over whether a pipeline which ruptured in Santa Barbara County should be allowed to resume operations.
+There’s yet another significant development this week in the battle over whether a pipeline, which ruptured in Santa Barbara County, should be allowed to resume operations.

-Sable Offshore Corporation has been working to restart the pipeline which caused a more than 140,000 gallon oil spill on the Gaviota Coast.
+Sable Offshore Corporation has been working to restart the pipeline, which caused an oil spill of more than 140,000 gallons on the Gaviota Coast.

-The State Fire Marshal’s office was reviewing the effort, because it’s the agency which often regulates pipeline safety.
-But, with the agency still looking at unresolved concerns, a few weeks ago Sable announced it was asking a federal agency to take over regulation of the pipeline.
+The State Fire Marshal’s office was reviewing the effort because it’s the agency that often regulates pipeline safety.
+However, with the agency still addressing unresolved concerns, a few weeks ago, Sable announced that it was seeking to have a federal agency take over the regulation of the pipeline.

 On Wednesday, the U.S. Department of Transportation’s Pipeline and Hazardous Materials Safety Administration notified Sable that it recognizes the pipeline as something it would regulate.